LiamHearderDev/AWD-Project/README.md

     6. Commom mistakes,
     7. Ranking (leaderboard between friends + daily leaderboard),

-Basic roles
+Working roles (HTML)
-- Ziying: Database stuff
+- Ziying: Introduction
-- Quan: Layout and UI/UX
+- Quan:
-- Ryan: Core JavaScript functionality
+- Ryan: Game
-- Liam: Server stuff (and probably JS cause there'll be a lot)
+- Liam: Authorisation/Login

+Sending stats
+- A "retrieve data" page, where the link has a userID as a parameter, which retrives the target's user's friends and checks if the current user is on that list.
+If so, send the data.